Murasaki Shikibu: Marriage

 Aristocratic Heian women lived restricted and secluded lives, allowed to speak to men only when they were close relatives or household members.
 Murasaki's autobiographical poetry shows that she socialized with women but had limited contact with men other than her father and brother; she often exchanged poetry with women but never with men.
 Unlike most noblewomen of her status, however, she did not marry on reaching puberty; instead she stayed in her father's household until her mid-twenties or perhaps even to her early thirties.

-In 996 when her father was posted to a four-year governorship in Echizen Province, Murasaki went with him, although it was uncommon for a noblewoman of the period to travel such a distance that could take as long as five days.
+In 996 when her father was posted to a four-year governorship in Echizen Province (modern Fukui prefecture), Murasaki went with him, although it was uncommon for a noblewoman of the period to travel such a distance that could take as long as five days.
 She returned to Kyoto, probably in 998, to marry her father's friend Fujiwara no Nobutaka, a much older second cousin.
 Descended from the same branch of the Fujiwara clan, he was a court functionary and bureaucrat at the Ministry of Ceremonials, with a reputation for dressing extravagantly and as a talented dancer.
 In his late forties at the time of their marriage, he had multiple households with an unknown number of wives and offspring.
 Gregarious and well-known at court, he was involved in numerous romantic relationships that may have continued after his marriage to Murasaki.
 As was customary, she would have remained in her father's household where her husband would have visited her.
 Nobutaka had been granted more than one governorship, and by the time of his marriage to Murasaki he was probably quite wealthy.
 Interpretations of their marital relationship differ among scholars: Richard Bowring suggests a harmonious marriage, while Japanese literature scholar Haruo Shirane finds evidence of resentment towards her husband in Murasaki’s poems.